 Men Are More Guarded Against Being Put in The One-Down Position (& Ask Less Feedback)

-Men are less likely to ask for a candid feedback on their performance because that might invite criticism that would put them in the one down position.
+Men are less likely to ask for candid feedback on their performance because that might invite criticism that would put them in the one-down position.

 Women are more likely to ask for feedback, but some men might take advantage of it and deliver criticism from a position of superiority.